microsoft/AzureDeepStreamAccelerator/documentation/quickstart-readme.md

 You must deploy all of the following Azure Services:

--	[Azure App Service](https://azure.microsoft.com/en-us/services/app-service/), which you will use with the Player Widget.
 -	[Azure Container Registry](https://azure.microsoft.com/en-us/services/container-registry/), where you will store your custom Docker containers.
 -	[Azure IoT Hub](https://azure.microsoft.com/en-us/services/iot-hub/), which will manage the IoT Edge solution.
 -	[Azure Storage](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-overview), which will be used to store your videos.